Click HERE, Mimi!

 Bruder: I think St. Paul says something about somebody being a worthless, clanging cymbal if he doesn’t let love rule his life.
 Do people really believe in “past-selves”?

-Jones: I think it’s just short-hand for the “If I knew then what I know now” phenomena.
+Jones: I think it’s just short-hand for the “if I knew then what I know now” phenomena.

 Bruder: That makes sense.